hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

 * `Channel ID`: [String] Unique ID of the channel.
 * `Payee`: [String] Alias of the peer to which amount should be sent.
 * `Amount`: [String] Amount to send.
-* `IsFinal`: [bool] If 'True', this update will be marked as final and the channel will be closed after this update.

 *Return*